We are committed to protecting and respecting your privacy when dealing with your personal information.

 Why do we collect your personal data

-- to enable us to carry out our obligations to you in connection with the services we provide and/or arising from any contract entered into between you and us including relating to the provision by us of services to you and related matters such as, billing, accounting and audit, credit or other payment card verification, anti-fraud screening
+- to enable us to carry out our obligations to you in connection with the services we provide to you and/or arising from any contract entered into between you and us and related matters such as, billing, accounting and audit, credit or other payment card verification, anti-fraud screening

 - to process job applications, conduct any pre-employment screening and formalise any contracts of employment and/or contracts of service